The New Brunswick Parks system features 272 beautiful acres of parks, playgrounds, picnic areas, athletic fields, lawns

 This park located between the Raritan River and Easton Avenue features 78 acres of rolling terrain.

 Buccleuch Park (pronounced (Bugle-low), is home to historic Buccleuch Mansion, a former Colonial Estate.

 Buccleuch Park features many athletic fields for baseball, softball, tennis, soccer, cricket, or basketball and a 1.5 mile cross country/fitness trail.
 The park also has a playground, rock garden, flower garden, gazebo, and picnic pavilion.

 Alice Jennings Archibald Park

 Opened in 1998, Alice Jennings Archibald Park is located off Van Dyke Avenue in the City’s 4th Ward and features 10.5 acres of athletic facilities for baseball, softball, soccer, football, tennis, basketball, and handball.
 Courts and fields are lighted for nighttime play.
 This park also includes a playground and picnic pavilion.

-In 1999 City Engineer Thomas Weingartner was recognized by the New Jersey Association of Municipal Engineers for the outstanding work done to design this park.
+In 1999, then-City Engineer Thomas Weingartner was recognized by the New Jersey Association of Municipal Engineers for the outstanding work done to design this park.

 This 20 acre award winning park was reopened in 1999 as part of an $11 million redevelopment effort of New Brunswick’s riverfront.
 Boyd Park offers an alluring view of the Raritan River as well as New Brunswick’s skyline.
-This park has played host to many festivals and special events including the Raritan River Festival, Hispanic Festival, and the City’s Independence Day Celebration.
+This park has played host to many festivals and special events including the Raritan River Festival, Hub City Sounds and the City’s Independence Day Celebration.

 The park also features a 3/4 long mile tow path with lights as well a historical swing bridge, canal, and locks.
 Extensive historical signage has been installed to help visitors learn about the rich history of the Raritan River and the City of New Brunswick.